Capitains/tutorial-nemo/6-setting-up-heroku.md

 web: gunicorn app:flask_app
 ```

 What we said here is : for the web, please run `gunicorn` over `#app.py` where you'll find the `flask_app` variable.
-You can simply again copy and paste
+You can simply again copy and paste.

 ### `requirements.txt`